Issues of Institutional Governance in Partnerships

 3. Civic and Democratic Knowledge

-In rural Kentucky, Berea College operates Partners for Education, serving five Appalachian counties through a network of full-time specialists providing academic intervention, college counseling, and wraparound services.
+In rural Kentucky, Berea College operates Partners for Education, serving the Appalachian counties through a network of full-time specialists providing academic intervention, college counseling, and wraparound services.

 The program places staff directly in rural schools, offers Advanced Placement preparation, assists with college applications, and runs volunteer income tax preparation programs serving low-income families.
 It employs over 100 AmeriCorps volunteers annually and coordinates services across multiple counties.